 In autumn, the spot is as beautiful as Hirosaki Park.
 If you get the Hirosaki Park + Hirosaki Castle combo ticket, don’t forget to drop by this memorial garden on your way out of Hirosaki Park (because it will be free to enter!).

-If you plan to visit the garden, allow yourself around 30 minutes (if you are not dropping by the café).
+If you plan to visit the garden, allow about 30 minutes (unless you are dropping by the café).

 Tip: If you want to make yourself a cup of matcha in the traditional setting, speak to the staff.
 The 15-minute experience is available from 10 am to 4 pm.
 The cost is 1,000 yen.